jawadm5/Dataset-Generation-Guide-using-BlenderProc/README.md

 - Add this file to the BlenderProc repo

 ### Step 3: Edit the data generation file
+- Open the run.sh file
+- Edit the number of epochs and the name of the file you want to run
 - Open terminal in the location where you saved the run.sh
 - Run:
    ```bash